 On February 3, 2020, you’ll find the waxing moon near Aldebaran, the brightest star in the constellation Taurus the Bull.
 Ruddy Aldebaran depicts the Bull’s fiery red eye at the tip of a V-shaped pattern of stars representing the Bull’s face.

-Because of the lunar glare, you probably won’t see this grouping of stars – really a star cluster – called the Hyades tonight.
-But Aldebaran isn’t part of this star cluster.
-It’s a chance alignment, with the Hyades cluster at more than twice Aldebaran’s distance away.
+You’ll see Aldebaran because it’s bright, but will you see the rest of the V-shaped face of the Bull?
+Because of the lunar glare, you might not.
+If you do make out the V pattern, know that – unlike many star pattern on our sky’s dome – these stars are associated in space.
+The V of the Bull is an actual star cluster, called the Hyades.
+Aldebaran isn’t part of this star cluster.
+The bright red star appearing at one tip of the V is a chance alignment, with the Hyades cluster at more than twice Aldebaran’s distance away.
 Starting around around February 12, when the moon drops out of the early evening sky, it should be easy to view the Hyades in a dark sky.

 Want to know when the moon sets in your part of the world?
-Click here and remember to check the moonrise and moonset box.
+Visit Sunrise Sunset Calendars and remember to check the moonrise and moonset box.

 Despite the lunar glare, you might also see the Pleiades star cluster, otherwise known as the Seven Sisters, to the north of the moon and Aldebaran.
 Each month, for many years to come, the moon will pass to the north of Aldebaran but to the south of the Pleiades star cluster.
 But each month, the moon will travel farther north in front of Taurus, until it goes so far north that it stages of series of 79 lunar occultations of Alcyone (Pleiades’ brightest star) from September 5, 2023, until July 7, 2029.